jo-hoe/traitor-roulette/article/Traitors Roulette.md

 ### The Kelly Criterion

-We will always use the Kelly criterion and bet 50,81% of our stack size.
+We will always use the Kelly criterion and bet 50,81% of our stake size.
 We round our bets to fit to the closest multiple of $2,000.

 | Round | Stake Before Round | Bet | Winnings | Stake After Round |